 I am intrigued by the patterns and repetition found in nature’s microscopic to cosmologic worlds and how they are reinterpreted in the built environment.

 My passion is in the process and materials.
 Awakening the surface with bold, intuitive marks, layers of paper, paint, and textures, captures the early freedom and spontaneity.
 Much is learned from experiments and working intuitively, embracing the unexpected and responding spontaneously.

-When I am immersed in art making there is freedom and anunmeasured sense of time - kairos, or episodic, rather than chronos, or linear.
+When I am immersed in art making there is a sense of freedom, an unmeasured sense of time - kairos, or episodic, rather than chronos, or linear.